una-auxme/paf/code/mapping/DesignDocument_TopDownMap.md

 In the case of merging, the entity keeps its flags, class, etc., but some attributes might be merged based on confidence (percentage wise).
 This includes motion and maybe even the bounds/transforms.
 It is also possible to adjust the entity's confidence value based on how many other entities have been merged into it.

+#### Deduplication parameters

+- Merging size / transform difference thresholds
+- low confidence threshold: Confidence under witch the priority is ignored

 ### Previous dataframe integration

 Depends on [Prediction](#prediction).
 The last frame is predicted to the current timestamp.
 Entities can then be checked for similarities.
 Similar entities are merged based on the deduplication merging algorithm.

+If set, their unique ids are also considered.
+(This might just set higher merging thresholds)

 After that their motion is recalculated based on the two available points in time, their (*current\** and) previous motion and optionally some interpolation.

 The visibility/invisibility time/count attributes also have to be updated.